bitcoin-core/HWI/docs/examples/walkthrough/walkthrough.rst

 * Now let us **send funds**.

-* CORE: To send funds, open the "Send" tab in Bitcoin Core Wallet, then select input, amount, fees, etc. Once satisifed, click "Create Unsigned", verify any displayed information, then click "Create Unsigned" again.
+* CORE: To send funds, open the "Send" tab in Bitcoin Core Wallet, then select input, amount, fees, etc. Once satisfied, click "Create Unsigned", verify any displayed information, then click "Create Unsigned" again.
   The PSBT (Partially Signed Bitcoin Transaction) is now on the clipboard.